labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBFlashableDevice
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkUSBFlashableDevice` resource describes a :any:`USBFlashableDevice`
+A :any:`NetworkUSBFlashableDevice` resource describes a `USBFlashableDevice`_
 resource available on a remote computer

 DediprogFlasher
 ~~~~~~~~~~~~~~~
-A DediprogFlasher resource is used to configure the parameters to a locally installed dpmcd instance.
+A :any:`DediprogFlasher` resource is used to configure the parameters to a locally installed dpmcd instance.
 It is assumed that dpcmd is installed on the host and the executable can be configured via:

 .. code-block:: yaml